Life Update: Settling into the Netherlands, Growing TBC 2.0, and Maybe Planning a Wedding

 Still, it feels different.
 Distance changes the texture of relationships.
 Even stranger is meeting the person they’re marrying only after the wedding invite arrives.

-What I will say is this: the hardest part of living in the Netherlands is the distance from my family.
 It takes me 24 hours to go home, door-to-door.
 I know I made this move for selfish reasons, and these are the natural consequences.
 But there isn’t a day I don’t wish for the alternate life, where I’m the heir to some massive family business that can sustain us for generations, freeing me to fulfill my dream of being a loving, devoted stay-at-home daughter.

 That’s not the reality though, so here I am, seeking employment in the first world.
 And sometimes the cost of that choice feels heavier than the benefits.